-How does CMPartner follow the new GDPR Regulation?
+How does Nordic Market Data follow the new GDPR Regulation?

 Managers and e-mail addresses are mainly retrieved from corporate websites and updated continuously.
 If an executive notifies us that he or she does not want their e-mail address registered in our database, we will delete it.